zrevai/ps3mediaserver/trunk/ps3mediaserver/lib/README.txt

+Don't update:

+	h2
+	jna
+	netty
+	nsisant

-Don't update jna, h2, netty or nsisant since their newer versions cause problems, unless you want to fix those problems along with the update.
+since their newer versions cause problems, unless you want to fix those problems along with the update.